OCA/e-commerce/website_sale_suggest_create_account/readme/DESCRIPTION.rst

 This way you can avoid duplication of partners in your database and offer your users a better experience without blocking 1-time buyers.

-However, the *Checkout without sign in* button is not highlighted, to implicitly encourage users to create the account.
+However, the *Process Checkout* button is not highlighted, to implicitly encourage users to create the account or log in.